Enkeli-Elisa

-Enkeli-Elisa (Elisa the Angel) is the name used for the main character in a story written by Finnish author Minttu Vettenterä, which first spread on the Internet and as a self-published book titled Jonakin päivänä kaduttaa ("Someday You'll Be Sorry") and thus spread through the media.
-The story is about a 15-year-old girl who was bullied at school and claimed to have committed suicide.
+Enkeli-Elisa (Elisa the Angel) is the name used for the main character in a story written by Finnish author Minttu Vettenterä, which first spread on the Internet and as a self-published book titled Jonakin päivänä kaduttaa ("Someday There Will Be Regrets") and thus spread through the media.
+The story is about a 15-year-old girl who was bullied at school and was claimed to have committed suicide.
 An organisation against school bullying was founded because of the story.
-The events in the story were presented as true events in many media, until the Helsingin Sanomat monthly supplement questioned the truthfulness of the events in July 2012 and the police started investigating the matter as a crime.
+Although fictional, the narrative was presented as truthful by much of the media, until the Helsingin Sanomat monthly supplement questioned the veracity of the events in July 2012 and the police began investigating the matter as a crime.
 During police interrogations, Vettenterä admitted that Elisa's parents were not real people, but, according to her, the story is based on real people and events.

 Internet publicity, book project and association

 The basis for the publicity received by the Enkeli-Elisa story had been Minttu Vettenterä's blog, a memorial site for Elisa, a Facebook page dedicated to Elisa, Vettenterä's self-published book Jonakin päivänä kaduttaa, and a blog that Vettenterä said had been written by Elisa's parents.
 In February 2012, there were reports about Enkeli-Elisa in magazines, on television and on radio.
 In July 2012, Elisa's Facebook group had over 40 thousand members.

 An association against school bullying named Ei kiusata! ("Let's not bully people!") was founded in March 2012.
 Sony Music was one of the partners of the association, which was founded based on the Enkeli-Elisa story and was officially registered on 7 August 2012.